hrrytech92/hrrytech92/README.md

 ### :woman_technologist: &nbsp;About Me <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">:

 I😄 possess extensive and rich knowledge of all software such as Website, Blockchain and more for over 8 years.
+I have worked on numerous projects from concept to completion.
+Leads all stages of various technical projects, computer programming and business finance experience.

+Work with the Agile methodology and have experience with the following tools JIRA, Trello and GitHub.

+Especially I have some Devops engineering using Docker, AWS AppSync, AWS EC2, AWS Lambda, AWS S3, AWS RDS, etc.

+Be brave.
+It's never too late to make the world a better place.

+follow me! 🤔

+📫 How to reach me: webdevguy85@gmail.com

   ✅ Frontend Skill